Caramel344/Eduvos-Survey-Dashboard/README.md

-ITRDA3 - R Programming for Data Science
+Module Nme: ITRDA3 - R Programming for Data Science

-To deploy dashboard
+Description: To deploy dashboard

-The dashboard is created using R Shiny to analyze a survey data from Eduvos IT graduate
+Technologies used: The dashboard is created using R Shiny to analyze a survey data from Eduvos IT graduate